 Among the many significant historical buildings: the double-arcaded Palace of the Captains General (1549), the Casa de la Moneda, the mostly in ruins Catedral de Santiago (1545), the Universidad de San Carlos, Convent of Las Capuchinas (1736) with its tower of nuns cells built around a circular patio, the yellow La Merced (1749) trimmed in plaster filigree with its massive water-lily-shaped fountain, Santa Clara (1734) with its captivating cloister and gardens, among others, are worth noting.

 Don’t miss Antigua Guatemala if you visit the Republic.
-But make sure you get off track afterwards, hop on what gringos call the “chicken bus” and head out into the villages.
+But make sure you get off track afterwards, hop on what gringos call the “chicken bus” (pejorative and usually baseless term, as chickens are a rare site on buses) and head out into the villages.
 The novelty of nominally ruined colonial splendor wears off after a few days, but the beauty of the Guatemalan people and their incredible volcanoes must be experienced close-up to be fully-appreciated.